COMPANY FORMATION IN LITHUANIA

 Company responsibility

-The Articles of Association is a fundamental document for any company registered in Lithuania.
-It not only defines the legal framework for the company’s activities, but also serves as a basis for its internal organisation and management.
-The preparation of articles of association requires a careful approach and consideration of all aspects of the company’s future activities.
+In general, the Articles of Association represent a principal document for any company registered in Lithuania, designating not only the legal bases of the company’s activity but also serving as one of the grounds for its internal organization and management.
+In this respect, the preparation of the articles of association requires a careful approach and consideration of all aspects of the company’s future activities.

 How long does it take to set up a company in Lithuania?

-In total, establishing a company in Lithuania may take from one to several weeks, depending on the specific circumstances, such as the complexity of the documentation preparation, the chosen form of filing (electronic or paper) and the promptness of additional procedures such as opening a bank account and registration with the tax authorities.
-Thanks to the Lithuanian government’s efforts to simplify and speed up the business registration process, Lithuania is an attractive jurisdiction for foreign investors wishing to start or expand their business in Europe.
+Overall, the registration of companies in Lithuania could take from one up to several weeks, depending on a lot of factors: how complicated the preparation of documents is, what form of filing – electronic or paper was chosen, and how soon additional procedures would be done – the opening of a bank account and registration with the tax authorities.
+Thanks to the simplification and acceleration of the procedure of business registration by the government of the Republic of Lithuania, Lithuania is a very appealing jurisdiction for foreign investors who plan on starting or expanding their business in Europe.

-Lithuania, a country with a developed economy and a favourable business climate, offers a wide range of opportunities for entrepreneurs and investors.
-Accession to the European Union has opened new horizons for Lithuania, making it an attractive location for launching and developing a variety of business projects.
-In this article, we will look at what kind of activities a company can engage in in Lithuania, emphasising the flexibility and diversity of opportunities offered by the Lithuanian legislation and economy.
+The Lithuanian Republic has a well-developed economy with a very favorable business climate.
+Accession to the European Union opened new horizons for Lithuania and turned it into an attractive location for the launch and development of a wide range of business projects.
+In the present article, we shall briefly consider what types of activities can be engaged in by a company in Lithuania, underlining flexibility and diversity of options provided by Lithuanian legislation and economy.

 Information technologies and startups

-Lithuania is actively developing its IT sector and becoming one of the leading centres of startup culture in Europe.
-The government offers various support programmes, tax incentives and simplified registration procedures for IT companies and startups.
-This makes Lithuania an ideal place for software development, fintech projects, cryptocompanies, games and other innovative products.
+Lithuania is actively developing its IT sector and turns into one of the leading startup culture centres in Europe.
+The government offers broad support programs, tax incentives, and simplified registration procedures for IT companies and startups.
+Hence, Lithuania is an ideal place for software development, projects in the field of Fintech, cryptocompanies, game development, and other products with high innovation potential.

-The manufacturing sector in Lithuania includes mechanical engineering, chemical, electronics and food production.
-Thanks to a skilled labour force and developed infrastructure, foreign companies can efficiently organise production in Lithuania, targeting both the domestic market and exports to EU countries and beyond.
+Mechanical engineering, chemical, electronics, food production comprise the main industries in Lithuania.
+Thanks to skilled labour and developed infrastructure, foreign companies can efficiently organize production both for the domestic market and exports in EU countries and beyond.

 Trade and exports

-Lithuania has a favourable geographical location, which makes it a key transport and logistics hub in the Baltic Sea region.
-This creates favourable conditions for trading companies specialising in importing and exporting goods.
-Agricultural products, textiles, furniture and construction materials are just some of the goods successfully exported through Lithuania.
+Due to its geographical location, the Lithuanian Republic is a significant transport and logistics hub in the Baltic Sea region.
+This creates perfect conditions for trading companies specialising in importing and exporting goods.
+Besides agricultural products, there are textiles, furniture, and construction materials exported through Lithuania successfully.

 Service sector

-The service sector in Lithuania also offers a wide range of business opportunities, including tourism, education, healthcare, financial and consulting services.
-The tourism sector is particularly promising due to Lithuania’s rich cultural heritage, beautiful nature and developed tourism infrastructure.
+The range of business opportunities covers the sphere of services such as tourism, education, healthcare, financial and consulting services.
+It is very prospective, especially the tourism sector, as it is based on rich cultural heritage, picturesque landscapes, and developed tourism infrastructure.

 Agriculture

-Lithuania offers foreign investors and entrepreneurs a wide range of business opportunities in various economic sectors.
-Flexible legislation, state support, strategic location and access to the European Union markets make Lithuania one of the most attractive countries for establishing and developing a company.
-The main thing is to thoroughly research the market and choose the business area that best suits your skills, interests and business goals.
+Starting business in Lithuania, foreign investors and entrepreneurs can operate in practically all spheres of national economy.
+Flexible legislation, state support, strategic location, and access to the European Union markets make Lithuania one of the most attractive countries where one can establish and develop a company.
+What is most important is to carefully explore the market and choose that area of business which would best correspond to your abilities, interests, and objectives.

-Does a company in Lithuania have to have employees?
+Does a company have to employ people in Lithuania?

-In general, Lithuanian law does not impose a strict requirement on the minimum number of employees a company must have in order to operate.
-This means that, in theory, a company can operate without hired employees, relying on the services of its founders, director or third-party contractors, but at least one employee of the company must be registered with SODRA and pay social taxes on a monthly basis.
+In general, Lithuanian law does not establish a strict criterion with regard to the minimum quantity of employees that should be present in the firm for it to be treated as operating.
+Quite similarly, this would mean that, in theory, a company can operate without hired employees, relying on the services of its founders, director, or third-party contractors; however, at least one employee of the company must be registered with SODRA and pay social taxes on a monthly basis.

-However, there are certain situations and activities in which the presence of employees becomes a prerequisite:
+There are, however, cases and activities where the presence of employees becomes a prerequisite:

-- Licensed activities: Some activities requiring a special licence (e.g. financial services, medical services, construction) may include requirements for qualifications and number of staff.
+- Licensed activities: For some activities that are subject to a special licence (e.g. financial services, medical services, construction), the licensing provisions can contain specifications about staff qualifications and number of staff.

-- State-supported projects: Companies participating in state-supported projects or receiving investment incentives are often required to create new jobs and hire a certain number of employees.
+- State-supported projects: If a firm is involved in state-supported projects or attracts investment incentives, the company typically is obliged to provide new jobs and employ a specified number of employees.

 Advantages of having employees

-- Business empowerment: Skilled employees can contribute to the growth and development of a company by suggesting new ideas and improving the quality of products or services.
+- Business empowerment: Enlightened workers can influence the development of a company by proposing some ideas or increasing the quality of products or services offered to the clients of the business entity.

-- Increased trust from customers and partners: Companies with full-time employees are often perceived as more reliable and stable.
+- More trust from customers and partners: Companies where all workers are employed full time are usually perceived as very reliable and stable.

-In Lithuania, a company may operate without employees if it does not contradict the specifics of its business and does not violate legal requirements.
-However, when deciding on the company’s structure and resources, it is important to take into account both the legislative aspects and the strategic goals of the business.
-In some cases, hiring qualified employees may be the key to the success and long-term development of a company in the Lithuanian market.
+A company registered in Lithuania might operate without employees, as such structure does not contradict the peculiarities of the business activity and does not violate the legal requirements.
+At the same time, beginning to develop the company’s structure and resources, it is worth considering not only legislative aspects but also strategic goals of business.
+Sometimes, employing qualified personnel serves as a guarantee for successful and long-lasting development of a company in the Lithuanian market.

 How to choose a name for a company in Lithuania?

-Choosing a company name is not only a branding issue, but also an important legal aspect that can significantly affect the success and legality of your business in Lithuania.
-Lithuanian legislation sets certain requirements and restrictions when choosing a company name, aimed at preventing confusion and ensuring clarity in the business environment.
-In this article, we present key recommendations for choosing a name for your company in Lithuania to ensure that it is recognisable and complies with legal requirements.
+Naming a company represents an issue not only of branding but also a very important legal aspect that has much influence on the success and legality of your business in Lithuania.
+Lithuanian legislation puts some requirements and restrictions when choosing a company name with a view to avoiding confusion and ensuring clarity in the business environment.
+In this article, we give the most important recommendations of how to name your company in Lithuania so that it would be recognizable and wouldn’t conflict with any statutory requirements.

-The first and most important step is to make sure that the name you choose is unique.
-In Lithuania, you cannot register a company with a name that is already used by another company or is too similar to existing names.
-Using the Lithuanian Central Register of Legal Entities will allow you to check if the name you have chosen is already registered.
+The first and foremost thing is to make sure that the name is unique.
+It is not possible to register a company in Lithuania with a name already in use by another company or similar to the existing names.
+Access to the Lithuanian Central Register of Legal Entities will give you an opportunity to verify whether the chosen name has already been registered.

 Relevance of the company’s activities

-A good name reflects the scope of the company, making its offer clear to potential customers at a glance.
-However, avoid overly general or vague terms that can confuse consumers about what exactly your company does.
+A good name reflects the scope of the company and, without much struggle, can depict its offer to potential customers.
+However, it’s best to avoid very general or unclear terms that may confuse the consumers about precisely what your company is doing.

-When choosing a name, it is important to take into account the linguistic and cultural peculiarities of Lithuania.
-The name should be easy to pronounce and memorable for the Lithuanian population if the main sales market is directed to Lithuania.
-However, for internationally oriented companies, it is advisable to choose a name that will be easily understood in other languages as well.
+Whenever one chooses a name, it is relevant to consider linguistic and cultural peculiarities of Lithuania.
+The name should be easy to pronounce, memorable for the Lithuanian population in case the main sales market is directed to Lithuania.
+However, for internationally oriented companies, it is worth advising them to choose such a name that will be easily understood in other languages, too.

 Avoid restricted and banned words

-In today’s world, having a website is an integral part of doing business.
-Therefore, it is advisable to check the availability of the appropriate domain name for your business name on the internet to ensure that your brand is consistent across online and offline spaces.
+Putting up a website has become an integral part of doing business in today’s world.
+It is, therefore, recommended that you check the availability of the appropriate domain name for your business name on the internet to ensure your brand remains consistent across both online and offline spaces.

-When choosing a company name in Lithuania, it can be useful to consult legal advisors or branding specialists who can help you not only meet all legal requirements, but also create an attractive and memorable name for your business.
+Whenever naming a company in Lithuania, it is worth referring to legal advisers or branding specialists who could assist not only in complying with all legal requirements but also in creating an attractive, memorable name for the business.

-Choosing a company name in Lithuania requires a careful approach and consideration of many factors, from uniqueness and ease of pronunciation to compliance with legal requirements and availability of a domain name.
-The right name will not only simplify the process of company registration, but will also play a key role in creating a positive image and recognisability in the market.
+Being very attentive is needed at the choice of a company name in Lithuania, from its uniqueness and pronunciation up to the legal requirements and the real possibility to register the domain name.
+The right name simplifies not only the process of company registration but will also play an important role in creating the positive image and recognisability of the company in the market.

 Business Register in Lithuania

-The Lithuanian Business Register (Registrų centras) is a key element of the country’s legal infrastructure, providing comprehensive information on companies registered in the country.
-This register not only promotes transparency and accessibility of information on business entities for state authorities, investors and ordinary citizens, but also provides a legal basis for conducting business activities in Lithuania.
-In this article, we will look in detail at the functions, registration procedure and the importance of the Business Register for business activities in Lithuania.
+The Lithuanian Business Register represents the appropriate legal infrastructure in Lithuania that provides adequate information on all registered companies.
+This register not only allows transparency and ease of access to information concerning business entities for state authorities, investors, and ordinary citizens but also forms a legal basis for conducting business activities in Lithuania.
+In this article, we will have a closer look at the functions, the registration procedure and the importance of the Business Register for business activities in Lithuania.

 Functions of the Business Register

-The Business Register in Lithuania fulfils a number of important functions:
+The Business Register in Lithuania performs quite a few important functions:

-- Company registration: This is a formal procedure that provides companies with a legal basis to begin operations.
+- Company registration is a formal procedure which gives companies a legal base to start activities.

-- Information storage: The register contains information on legal entities, including their name, registered office, information on directors and founders, as well as information on their financial status and history of changes.
+- Information storage: The register includes records concerning legal persons, namely the name, registered office, information about directors and founders, information about their financial status, history of changes.

-- Ensuring access to information: Information in the Business Register is available to the public, which promotes business transparency and enables checks to be carried out before concluding transactions or starting co-operation.
+- Ensuring access to information: Because information in the Business Register is publicly available, it promotes business transparency and enables checks to be carried out before concluding transactions or starting co-operation.

 Registration process

-- Document preparation: The constituent documents of the company must be carefully prepared in accordance with the requirements of Lithuanian law.
+- Preparation of documents: The constitutive documents of the company shall be drawn up in compliance with the norms of Lithuanian law.

-- Submission of the application: Documents are submitted to the Lithuanian Legal Entities Registration Centre either online or directly at the registration office.
+- Filing the application: Documents are submitted to the Lithuanian Legal Entities Registration Centre online or at the registration office in person.

-- Payment of the state duty: The amount of the fee depends on the form of the legal entity and the method of filing the documents.
+- State duty payment: the size of the fee is different depending on the form of the legal entity and the method of documents submission.

-- Obtaining the certificate of registration: After verification of the submitted documents, the company is officially registered and receives the certificate of registration.
+- Getting the certificate of registration: After checking the documents provided, the company gets officially registered and obtains the certificate of registration.

 Business value

-- Legal transparency: The Register provides visibility of legal structures and their activities, facilitating fair competition and preventing fraud.
+- Legal transparency: It gives visibility of legal structures and their activities, enabling fair competition and preventing fraud.

-- Investor confidence: The availability of information on companies increases the confidence of investors and partners, as they can easily verify the financial status and legal cleanliness of potential partners.
+- Investor confidence: Having information on the companies grows the confidence of investors and partners since they can easily check the financial status and legal cleanliness of their possible partners.

 “As an experienced legal professional with a deep understanding of the nuances surrounding legal entities registration in Lithuania, I am committed to providing you with thorough and up-to-date insights to support your endeavours.
 My dedication extends to ensuring that you receive relevant and accessible information to navigate the regulatory framework and effectively progress with your projects in Lithuania.”